lmnicholls/hubspot/README.md

 https://closing-time.herokuapp.com/

 Closing-time is an online customer relationship management tool.
-This project was created by Parsity's the Spring 2021 part-time cohort.
-The work in this repository is the student's body of work based on a provided project prompt.
+This project was created by members of [Parsity](https://parsity.io/)'s the Spring 2021 part-time cohort.
+The work in this repository is the student's body of work based on a project prompt.

 ## About